molsonkiko/NPP_protein_lexer/README.md

 # TODO

+1. The lexer is quite slow.
+For example, there's a noticeable delay in lexing even a 5kb file.
+It's faster when loading a file than it is when lexing a pre-opened file, though.
+Not sure if there's any way to fix this.
-1. Consider only applying styles to large blocks of several (say 8+) contiguous UPPERCASELETTERS.
+2. Consider only applying styles to large blocks of several (say 8+) contiguous UPPERCASELETTERS.
 That might reduce performance though.
 2. For some more recent versions of Notepad++ (this probably doesn't apply for anything before `8.4.6`), the little colored swatch at the side of a line that indicates if there was a saved or unsaved change since the file was opened will consume the entire line once the plugin has been run (see below).
 Not sure how to fix this.

 ![Annoying orange line for unsaved changes after plugin runs](/how_unsaved_changes_look_after_plugin_runs.PNG)